Here are the history-making LGBTQ officials in the Biden administration

 When Jean-Pierre stepped to the podium in the briefing room in May 2022 for her first briefing as press secretary, she acknowledged that she was breaking several barriers at once.

 “I am a Black, gay, immigrant woman, the first of all three of those to hold this position.
 I would not be here today if it were not for generations of barrier-breaking people before me.
-I stand on their shoulders,” Jean-Pierre said at the time.
+I stand on their shoulders,” Jean-Pierre said.

 Jean-Pierre previously served as principal deputy press secretary in the Biden White House before taking on the press secretary job in May 2022.